eliasrhoden/eliasrhoden.github.io/_posts/2021-10-30-F1 Fantasy optimization.md

 ---

 Ever since watching the famous Netflix series *Drive to survive* I've been hooked on F1.
-If you haven't watched it, I highly recommend  it (The current F1-season will be the fourth season).
+If you haven't watched it, I highly recommend  it (The current F1-season will be the fourth Netflix-season).

 Next to the F1 season, there also exists something called F1 Fantasy, where you pick 5 drivers and a team